senzing-garage/openshift-demo/docs/helm-rabbitmq-db2/README.md

 ## Cleanup

-1. :warning: Because cleanup involves deleting object based on environment variables, be sure the environment variables are set.
+1. :warning: Because cleanup involves deleting objects based on environment variables, be sure the variables are set correctly.
    Example:

     ```console